By L.Kenway BComm CPB Retired

 Let's go old school!Sometimes you just want to understand why things work the way they do.
 This library is for that.
 Short backgrounders on Canadian tax, bookkeeping, and CRA concepts that give you the context behind the rules you are already trying to follow.

-Pick a card.
+Pick a card in one of the drawers.
 Each one answers a question that tends to sit just underneath the surface when you are doing your taxes or responding to the CRA.

 These short backgrounders are arranged like old-fashioned catalogue cards.
 Each one answers a specific question and links back to the fuller article it came from for context.